 SQL stands for Structured Query Language.
 To understand what SQL Injection is, it is important to understand how information on the web is stored.
 A database is used to store data such that it is easy to access and manage data efficiently.
 There are two kinds of databases – Relational and Non-Relational.
 Relational database stores data in the form of rows and columns while non-relational database store data mainly in four fashions – Key-value, Graph, Column, and Document.

 SQL is a standard language used to program and manage data stored in relational databases.
 With SQL, you can create database and tables, delete, fetch and modify rows and so on.
-An example of SQL database query is as follows.
+An example of a SQL database query is as follows:

 SELECT Name, Description FROM Product WHERE ProductID = 100

 This will select the data from the Name and Description column of the Product table where the ProductID column contains the entry 100 provided it is present.

-Some of statements used for data manipulation are SELECT, INSERT, DELETE and UPDATE and does what the name suggests.
+Some of the statements used for data manipulation are SELECT, INSERT, DELETE and UPDATE and does what the name suggests.

 What is SQL Injection and why is it dangerous?